 Postgraduate Study in Religion

-Graduate students engaged in research on various aspects of religion form a vital part of the life and work of our department, and work closely with teaching staff (see the list of current and recent graduate theses in Religion).
+Graduate students engaged in research on various aspects of religion form a vital part of the life and work of our department, and work closely with teaching staff.
 There are several options for postgraduate study - including by distance and part-time - which one is right for you will depend on your previous study and your aim in undertaking research.
-The opportunities for postgraduate study are described below - having read these please contact the Postgraduate Co-ordinator for Religion, Dr Erica Baffelli, to discuss your plans.
+The opportunities for postgraduate study are described below - having read these please contact the Postgraduate Co-ordinator for Religion, Deane Galbraith, to discuss your plans.

 Click on the paper code for further information about the paper, including prescriptions and timetables.